 Rebound: Tracey Nothers, Jonny Broadbent, Emma Clarke

 With approval of medical practitioners all pupils can access hydro and rebound therapy.
 A number of staff are trained in school to support rebound or provide pool safety supervision to allow classes and groups of pupils to access the pool.
-Sam also provides daily support for physical intervention programmes designed by physio therapists.
-Staff across school can provide access to 'Bounce', the use of a trampoline as a motivator or SEMH intervention.
+Sam and Chris also provides daily support for physical intervention programmes designed by physio therapists.
+Staff across school can provide access to 'Bounce', the use of a trampoline as a motivator or SEMH intervention where they have permissions.